How to remove a virus or malware from a computer

 7. Restart the PC.

-How to remove a virus from Mac
+How to remove malware from Mac

 1. Disconnect the system from the Internet to stop the malware from spreading across your network or communicating with its author.